priyanka-25-9-2003/PriceOptima-SpringBoard-PRIYANKA/README.md

 # Baseline Pricing Engine
-A Baseline Pricing Engine is a fundamental component in pricing systems that determines the initial price of a product or service based on predefined rules, algorithms, or data.
-It serves as a starting point for further pricing adjustments, discounts, or optimizations.

 🔹🔹🔹Baseline pricing is a pricing strategy that establishes a standard price for a product or service based on certain criteria, such as costs, market conditions, or target profit margins.
-This baseline price serves as a reference point for future pricing decisions and can be adjusted based on various factors like demand, competition, or inventory levels.
+This baseline price serves as a reference point for future pricing decisions and can be adjusted based on various factors like demand, competition, or inventory level

-🔹🔹🔹Rule-Based Engine Steps:

-1. Define Rules: Identify the conditions and actions for each rule.
-For example:
-    - Rule 1: If time is peak hour (7-9 am), then increase price by 10%.
-    - Rule 2: If inventory level is low (< 20), then increase price by 5%.
-2. Implement Rules: Write code to represent each rule.
-This can be done using if-else statements, dictionaries, or even a rules engine library.
-3. Evaluate Rules: Create a function that takes in input data (e.g., time, inventory level) and applies the rules to determine the output (e.g., price adjustment).

 # dynamic pricing
 Dynamic pricing means adjusting the price of a product or service in real time (or frequently) based on factors like demand, supply, time, competition, or customer behavior.